You may wish to see an introductory page to this section first.

 Defterdar (Chief Treasurer) was another key position at the Ottoman court; the incumbent reported directly to the Sultan, thus by-passing the Grand Vizier.
 Firuz Aga probably had a very high salary or he managed through his position to set aside enough money to build the mosque where he was buried.
 It is located on the southern side of Divan Yolu, a section of the large road which crosses the whole city from east to west.

 Nisanci (Chief Scribe) was another key Ottoman position; the incumbent was responsible for his master's chancery which meant keeping records of the Imperial Council deliberations and taking care of the Sultan's correspondence.
 A Chief Scribe had enough money to finance the construction of a mosque (albeit a small one).
-The image above shows also a nearby much modified hammam, which was built in the XVIth century (today it is a small shopping centre).
+The image above shows also a nearby much modified hammam, which was built in the XVIth century.

 Sultan Beyazit II gave his name to large kulliye in Edirne and Amasya, before doing the same in Constantinople.
 Beyazidiye, the name given to the overall complex, has lost part of the precinct which surrounded its components and today the mosque is separated from the medrese by a large square.
 The mosque marks the abandonment of the twin domes design which was adopted in Amasya.
 The right minaret is characterized by a decoration similar to that in Amasya.